espressif/esp-idf/docs/documenting-code.rst

   1. Document all building blocks of code: functions, structs, typedefs, enums, macros, etc. Provide enough information on purpose, functionality and limitations of documented items, as you would like to see them documented when reading the code by others.

   2. Documentation of function should describe what this function does.
-If it accepts input parameters and returns some value, all they should be explained.
+If it accepts input parameters and returns some value, all of them should be explained.

   3. Do not add a data type before parameter or any other characters besides spaces.
 All spaces and line breaks are compressed into a single space.
 If you like to break a line, then break it twice.